sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

 ### Note 3

-For smoothing the P(attr=val | label) distributions, you should not use the length of the al_freq map (the keys of that map) in the denominator.
+For smoothing the p(attr=val | label) distributions, you should not use the length of the al_freq map (the keys of that map) in the denominator.
 Remember that you are smoothing so that you can get a non-zero value for *every* setting of attributes with the values for *every* label.
 So, what you want is: for each attribute, collect the set of *all* values that have occurred with it (*regardless* of the label), plus one for the "unknown" value.